Karta775/xbar-mpd/README.md

 # xbar-mpd
 xbar-mpd is a simple xbar plugin for viewing the state of & controlling mpd.
-Since xbar works with limited space, the script will convert any long-artist names into an acronym ("King Gizzard and the Lizard Wizard" becomes "KGLW").
+Since xbar works with limited space, the script will convert any long artist names into an acronym, for example, "King Gizzard and the Lizard Wizard" becomes "KGLW".

 ### Requirements
 There are a few requirements: